Tuesday, May 20, 2008

 I'm a bit late on this.
 But we got back from Kenya a couple of weeks ago.

-People warned us not to go - political shitstorm.
+People warned us not to go because of the recent political shitstorm.
 But tickets were cheap, and safari prices were down by almost 20% since people had cancelled their Kenyan vacations en masse.
 So we went... and had a great time - great food, clean air, and loads of silence.
 Not to mention loads of wildlife.

 Details and pictures coming soon.
 In the meantime, here's a short video of our trip, courtesy of Sony PS2: